Mecha-Weasel/spittoon/FAQ.md

 --------------------------------
 Q: If I load these updates (or do not load these updates) will either cause me problems playing with other who do or do not load them?

-A: No.  You and your friends may still play together on the same servers, etc.  However, depending on whether or not you both load them, you may not both see the same list of servers available - instead only seeing a smaller sub-set.
+A: NO.  You and your friends may still play together on the same servers, etc.  However, depending on whether or not you both load them, you may not both see the same list of servers available - instead only seeing a smaller sub-set.

 [3] Benefits to using?
 ---------------------